Pyro

 Returns the imported module.
 Panics if path is invalid or if the attempt to load and execute the module fails.

-Note that this function ignores the module cache — i.e. the $import() function will always reload and execute the latest version of the module's code.
+Note that this function ignores the import statement's module cache — i.e. the $import() function will always load and execute the latest version of the specified module's code.

 $input() -> str?